pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 {{< learner-task >}}

-Add the “cartoon moles” image bundle as costumes of your new Mole sprite.
+Add the “Cartoon moles” image bundle as costumes of your new Mole sprite.

 {{< learner-task-help >}}

-{{< jr-commit add-Mole-costumes add-medialib-appearances-entry ["cartoon moles"] >}}
+{{< jr-commit add-Mole-costumes add-medialib-appearances-entry ["Cartoon moles"] >}}

 {{< /learner-task >}}